 Yes, this full-bodied golden Goddess has indeed matured into one very tasteful and sexy package.
 How she made the transition I’m not sure, but I’m certainly eager to get to the bottom of it.
 Frankly, I don’t know how long our relationship will last, but I’m surely looking forward to many a lip-lock with her, and savoring the desirable Ms. De Cana’s warmth on those especially chilly Canadian winter nights awaiting back home.

 In a remarkable twist of fate, my buddy Greg fell hopelessly in with love with her identical twin sister; and the two of them eloped back to Canada last week.
 Age is just a number.
 It’s totally irrelevant, unless of course, you happen to be a bottle of rum!
 Oh, and just for the record; you do of realize that Flor De Cana is Nicaragua’s finest rum; right?

 Alas, with my Nica days now done, it’s time to get on the saddle and skedaddle.
 While Nicaragua may be a little gritty and rough around the edges, I find the geographical wonders of the volcanoes, lakes, and rain forests awesomely brilliant.
 Combined with the fact that it’s not yet been spoiled by mass tourism, there is certainly a lot to love, as the country tries to embrace the transition from revolution to evolution through an injection of backpacking tourism.

-The intrigue of foreign travel is a cocktail comprised of adventure, education, experience, exotic tales, and perspective; making travel one of the few things you can actually buy that actually makes you richer.
-Thank you for your enriching friendship Nicaragua, I have absolutely adored our time together.
+I’ve always believed that travel breathes life into life, making it one of the few things you can buy that actually makes you richer, and this country is certainly no exception.
+So thank you for your enriching friendship Nicaragua, I have absolutely adored our time together.

 Mark Colegrave December 2014